goauthentik/authentik/website/integrations/services/gitea/index.md

 ## What is Gitea

-> Gitea is a community managed lightweight code hosting solution written in Go.
-It is published under the MIT license.
+> Gitea is a community managed lightweight code hosting solution.
 >
 > -- https://gitea.io/